-- There is an unforeseen and extraordinary circumstance beyond the control of the responsible agency that has occurred and justifies the extension. - Extension requests should describe the specific unforeseen and extraordinary circumstance and identify the delay directly attributable to the circumstance. - No deadline will be extended more than once. - Each deadline extension request will be considered separately for each programmed project or project phase. - The extension will not exceed the period of delay directly attributed to the extraordinary circumstance. - The extension request cannot exceed the maximum period of delay identified in this section. - The implementing agency submits a time extension request to Caltrans typically 60 days prior to the Commission meeting where the extension needs to be approved. - An allocation extension request must be approved by the Commission before June 30 of the fiscal year the funds are programmed. - Except for the allocation of funds, all time extension requests must be received by Caltrans before the expiration dates. - Caltrans will review and prepare a written analysis of the proposed extension request and forward the written analysis and recommendation to the Commission for action. - The Commission will consider a time extension request when Caltrans provides the request and a recommendation on how to proceed. - If a time extension is not approved prior to the expiration of funds, the project will be deleted from the Competitive Program.
+- An unforeseen and extraordinary circumstance beyond the control of the responsible agency has occurred to justify the extension. - Extension requests should describe the specific unforeseen and extraordinary circumstance and identify the delay directly attributable to the circumstance. - No deadline will be extended more than once. - Each deadline extension request will be considered separately for each programmed project or project phase. - The extension will not exceed the period of delay directly attributed to the extraordinary circumstance. - The extension request cannot exceed the maximum period of delay identified in this section. - The implementing agency must submit a time extension request to Caltrans at least 60 days prior to the Commission meeting where the extension needs to be approved. - An allocation extension request must be approved by the Commission before June 30 of the fiscal year the funds are programmed. - All time extension requests must be received by Caltrans in time for an action by the Commission before the dates indicated under the Deadlines subsection. - Caltrans will review and prepare a written analysis of the proposed extension request and forward the written analysis and recommendation to the Commission for action. - The Commission will consider a time extension request when Caltrans provides the request and a recommendation on how to proceed. - If a time extension is not approved prior to the expiration of a deadline, the project will be deleted from the Competitive Program.